That's wonderful, and I would always say it's worth every minute of your time and every penny of your money.

 Not to mention the benefits of teaching children and grandchildren about caring for other living things.

 So in terms of financial cost, there is no benefit.
-But in terms of nourishment, entertainment, compassion and the potential for teaching children, the benefits are immense.
+But in terms of nourishment, entertainment, compassion, and children and grandchildren learning life lessons, the benefits are immense.

 Chickens are sociable creatures, so you should always have more than one.

 Exactly how many depends on how many eggs you want.
-A hen bred as an egg-layer will lay on average once a day.
+A hen bred specifically as an egg-layer, like the Red Star, will lay on average once a day.
 As days get shorter, though, egg-laying will slow down and, in some cases, stop.

 And not all breeds lay every day, so you need to choose your breed carefully.

 No. Hens lay eggs whether there's a male in the flock or not.

 Without a rooster the eggs will not be fertile, so would never have the capacity to grow into chicks.
 Many people prefer that – and a rooster can be problematic.